 It can be a daunting prospect for a person to know that they will have to appear in court to answer criminal charges.
 Even relatively minor allegations can result in life-changing consequences after a conviction.
-After all, any criminal offense in Nebraska can result in a jail sentence upon conviction and would create a permanent criminal record.
+After all, any criminal offense in Nebraska can result in a jail sentence and would create a permanent criminal record.

 The Role of a Criminal Defense Attorney

 The preliminary hearings in a criminal case can have an immense impact on a defendant’s pre-trial lifestyle and the progress of the case.
 The first hearing, known as an arraignment, typically determines important questions for a defendant’s future, including the amount of bail in their case and any pre-trial release conditions.
-An Omaha criminal attorney could help protect your rights during every stage of the process.
+An Omaha criminal attorney could help protect your rights during every stage of the legal process.

 Work with an Omaha Criminal Defense Attorney Today

 Anyone facing a criminal allegation should take the charges seriously.
 Whether this is a defendant’s first criminal charge or they are looking to avoid being labelled as a repeat offender, the potential consequences for a conviction can be harsh.